LongjuBai/LongjuBai.github.io/_posts/2024-08-22-Positional-Encoding.md

 title: A Brief Summary on Positional Encoding Methods
 date: 2024-08-22
 description: A summary of positional encoding methods in transformers
-tags: transformers, positional encoding, deep learning
+tags: transformers positional-encoding
-categories: NLP, Machine Learning
+categories: research
 ---

 ## Preliminary